elem86/AB_test_project/README.md

  - Finally, based on the comprehensive test results, I made a well-informed decision regarding the next steps for the test, considering options such as stopping the test and declaring a leader, stopping the test due to lack of difference, or continuing the test based on the observed outcomes.

+## Technologies

+ - Pandas: Pandas is a powerful data manipulation library in Python.
+It provides data structures and functions needed to work with structured data seamlessly.
+Usedit it to read, manipulate, and analyze data stored in tabular formats.

+ - NumPy: NumPy is a fundamental package for numerical computations in Python.
+It provides support for arrays, matrices, and mathematical functions, making it essential for data manipulation and scientific computations.

+ - Matplotlib: Matplotlib is a widely-used data visualization library in Python.
+It's used to create various types of plots and graphs to represent your data visually.
+Used it to generate graphs for cumulative revenue, average order size, conversion rates, and other visualizations.

+ - matplotlib.patches: This module in Matplotlib provides objects for drawing shapes like rectangles, circles, and polygons on the plots.
+It could be used for adding annotations or highlights to your visualizations.

+ - %matplotlib inline: This is a magic command that allows Matplotlib plots to be displayed directly in the notebook interface, making it easier to visualize data.

+ - matplotlib as mpl: Imported Matplotlib as 'mpl', which can be useful to reference the library with a shorter name in your code.

+ - scipy.stats: SciPy is a library for mathematics, science, and engineering.
+The stats module within SciPy contains a wide range of statistical functions and tests.
+Performed  hypothesis testing using SciPy.

 ## Screenshots